pixelRena/News-Homepage/README.md

 - Bootstrap 5
 - Vanilla HTML
-- Vanilla CSS
+- SCSS
 - [Abril FatFace Font](https://fonts.google.com/specimen/Abril+Fatface?preview.text=W.&preview.text_type=custom)

 ### What I learned
 - I learned how to override bootstraps classes without using !important.
 Whenever I did research it was suggested to never use !important unless it is for quick testing because of how it can cause problems later for those who many have the same classes.
 I never knew how to do this before surprisingly but you have to be really specfic when overriding it.

-### Useful resources
-[WIP]
+I never used offcanvas until today, so that was also a neat trick I learned from Bootstrap.

 ## Author